THE PEOPLE BEHIND

 Eric Gisler is co-founder and Treasurer of The 2030 Project.
 A father, UGA graduate, small business owner, and tech entrepreneur, Eric has previously served as the Chair of the Oconee County Democratic Committee in Oconee county, GA, where he also ran for Board of Commissioners Chair in 2020 and for State House of Representatives for District 121 in 2024.
 Eric is a declared candidate for House of Representatives District 121 in 2026 as well.

 Jenna Griffin is a Political Science major and Journalism minor at Georgia State University, originally from Prince George’s County, Maryland.
-She has experience in social media management, content creation, and youth advocacy.
 Jenna aspires to become a political reporter amplifying underrepresented voices.
+Deeply committed to youth advocacy and political empowerment, Jenna is passionate about mobilizing the next generation to take action and make their voices heard in Georgia politics.

 Viveka Mehrotra is a Computer Science and Public Policy major at Duke University, originally from Athens, Georgia.
 Driven by a commitment to public service, her work centers on the intersection of artificial intelligence, cybersecurity, and national security.
 She has been with The 2030 Project since its founding and is currently interning for North Carolina Governor Josh Stein, focusing on responsible technology development.